June and Jennifer Gibbons: Creative expression

 When they were reunited, the two spent several years isolating themselves in their bedroom, engaging in elaborate plays with dolls.
 They created many plays and stories in a sort of soap opera style, reading some of them aloud on tape as gifts for their sister Rose.
 Inspired by a pair of gift diaries on Christmas 1979, they began their writing careers.
 They sent away for a mail order course in creative writing, and each kept an extensive diary and wrote a number of stories, poems, and novels.
 Set primarily in the United States, and particularly in Malibu, California, the stories involve young men and women who exhibit strange and often criminal behaviour.

 June wrote a novel titled The Pepsi-Cola Addict, in which the high-school hero is seduced by a teacher, then sent away to a reformatory where a homosexual guard makes a play for him.
 The two girls pooled their unemployment benefits in order to get the novel published by a vanity press.
-This was the only accessible work by either of the Gibbons sisters, which remained unavailable for purchase and held in only 89 libraries in the world until October 2022, when it was republished as a limited edition print by Cashen's Gap.
+This was the only accessible work by either of the Gibbons sisters; it remained unavailable for purchase and was held in only 89 libraries in the world until October 2022, when it was republished in a limited edition by Cashen's Gap.
 It was also published as a paperback in May 2023 by Strange Attractor.
-Their other attempts to publish novels and stories were generally unsuccessful, although Cashen's Gap is planning future releases by June and Jennifer Gibbons.
+Their other attempts to publish novels and stories were generally unsuccessful, although Cashen's Gap has planned further releases.

 In Jennifer's The Pugilist, a physician is so eager to save his child's life that he kills the family dog to obtain its heart for a transplant.
 The dog's spirit lives on in the child and ultimately has its revenge against the father.
 Jennifer also wrote Discomania, the story of a young woman who discovers that the atmosphere of a local disco incites patrons to insane violence.
-Jennifer's Discomania is planned to be published posthumously in 2025 through Strange Attractor Press with a foreword by David Tibet of Current 93.
-She followed up with The Taxi-Driver's Son, a radio play called Postman and Postwoman, and several short stories.
+Jennifer's Discomania was published posthumously in 2026 through Penguin Random House with a foreword by David Tibet of Current 93.
+She followed this up with The Taxi-Driver's Son, a radio play called Postman and Postwoman, and several short stories.
 June Gibbons is considered to be an outsider writer.